KMKfw/kmk_firmware/docs/power.md

 ## Optional extra power saving
-On supported boards, such as the nice!nano, power can be cut on VCC saving extra power if OLEDS or RGBs are installed.
+On supported boards, such as the nice!nano, power can be cut on VCC saving extra power if OLEDs or RGBs are installed.
 These drain power even when off, so this will prevent them from doing so.

 ```python